top of page

 Meet the Artist

-The Meet The Artist initative, part of the DC Jazz Festival Education Program, is a year-round endeavor with its heaviest concentration of activities during our festival season.
-This initiative provides a rare opportunity for DCJF audiences to get “up close & personal” with the artists we present.
-These one on-one interview engage artists in dialogue on their artistic and career development, including insights into their creative process, affiliations along their respective artistic journey, and their views on society, including dialogue on elements of social change.
-Meet The Artist are designed to provide DCJF audiences with artist insights off the bandstand, presenting unique opportunities to learn about these creative people beyond the performance.
-These sessions serve to “demystify” the jazz art form for our audiences, providing them with ample occasion for their own inquiries and questions to artists beyond those posed by our interviewers.
+Meet the Artist provides a rare opportunity for DCJF audiences to get “up close & personal” with the artists we present.
+Free-of-charge, the one-on-one interviews engage artists in dialogue on their artistic and career development, including insights on their creative process and artistic journey.
+Meet the Artist sessions are designed to engage listeners off the bandstand, presenting unique opportunities to learn about the creative artist who make the music.
+These sessions “demystify” the art form providing lively, informative, and insightful opportunities to learn more about the music we call jazz.

 Anchor 5